stereobooster/react-snap/Readme.md

 "reactSnap": {
   "source": "dist",
   "minifyHtml": {
+    "collapseWhitespace": false,
-    "collapseWhitespace": false, // or use preserveWhitespace: false in vue-loader "removeComments": false
+    "removeComments": false
   }
 }
 ```

+Or use `preserveWhitespace: false` in `vue-loader`.

 `source` - output folder of webpack or any other bundler of your choice